CarmineToriello95/clock_app_flutter/README.md

 - Shared logic and utilities
 - Common base classes, interfaces, and helper functions used across features

+Therefore, the lib folder is organized as follows:

+- `lib/`
+  - `core/`
+  - `features/` - Clock and Prime Number features are here
+  - `main.dart` — Application entry point
+  - `di_config.dart` — Dependency injection setup

+### Unit and Widget Tests

+The tests folder mirrors the structure of the lib folder:

+- `test/`
+  - `core/` — Contains mocked object used in the tests
+  - `features/` — Tests corresponding to `lib/feature`.
+Here you can find unit and widget tests.

+Although full test coverage is not yet implemented, you will find both unit tests and widget tests included, demonstrating my ability to write and structure effective tests.

 ### Packages

 - **`dartz`** – Functional programming tools for Dart, including `Either`.